r0b0/mpd-radio/README.md

 ![MPD Radio icon](static/Icon.png)
 # MPD Radio
-Listen to internet radios using your MPD servers
+Listen to internet radios on your MPD servers using a web browers

 For inspiration, you can look at my [instructions for running an MPD server on a Raspberry Pi](https://gist.github.com/r0b0/8606332f68ed4af5f9b3ff37724c605f).